Checking your total T3 and free T3 may be the most important thyroid tests you can look at.

 For the reasons listed above (and many others we won’t be discussing) testing for your T3 becomes a VERY important part of thyroid management.

 I need to take a second and make a disclaimer here:

 If you have to ask your Doctor for these tests there is a good chance they are NOT going to understand how to interpret them correctly.

 So don’t assume that you will get proper treatment for your thyroid problems just by getting these tests done, the testing is really only the beginning.

-What matters more than the actual tests is the treatment and management afterwards.
+What matters more than the actual tests is the treatment and management afterward.

-So, while testing is important, don't make the mistake of assuming that your physician or provider will be willing to treat your appropriately once you have the results.
+So, while testing is important, don’t make the mistake of assuming that your physician or provider will be willing to treat you appropriately once you have the results.

 Ok, back to testing: